Skip to main content

 From page 1...

-... convened an ad hoc committee with wide-ranging expertise across child mental and physical health, health disparities, economics, education, learning and development, and public policy to examine the long-term impact of the COVID-19 pandemic on the well-being of children and families, with a particular focus on addressing the challenges and obstacles that the pandemic introduced for children and families in marginalized communities.
-This report documents the committee's findings, conclusions, and recommendations with respect to three broad questions included in its statement of task: 1.
+... of the National Academies of Sciences, Engineering, and Medicine (the National Academies) convened an ad hoc committee with wide-ranging expertise across child mental and physical health, health disparities, economics, education, learning and development, and public policy to examine the long-term impact of the COVID-19 pandemic on the well-being of children and families, with a particular focus on addressing the challenges and obstacles 1The reason that these communities have borne a disproportionate share of the pandemic's impact is rooted in structural racism, which has created long-standing and pervasive inequities in the systems and structures that are foundational to physical, mental, social, and emotional health and educational and economic well-being.

 From page 2...